noelledons/travel-to-ghana/README.md

 This project can be viewed [here](https://noelledons.github.io/travel-to-ghana/).

 ## Summary
-A static travel booking page for customers booking a flight to Ghana, Africa.
-The website allows users to type in a destination and select their preferred date.
+A static travel booking page for customers booking a flight to Ghana.
+The website allows users to type in a destination and select their preferred departure and return dates.
 Additionally, users will be able to see top locations and packages available for their trip.

 ## Languages Used
 - HTML